 2013 Op.
 Atty.
-Gen. No. 2013-022 states a board of township trustees may reimburse a township officer or employee pursuant to Ohio Rev. Code § 505.601 for monthly Medicare Parts A, B, and D premium payments made by the officer or employee, so long as the benefits provided by Medicare Parts A, B, and D are consistent with the benefits identified in the township resolution stating that the township has chosen not to procure a health care plan under Ohio Rev. Code § 505.60 and the reimbursement does not exceed the uniform monthly or yearly payment amount set by that resolution.
+Gen. No. 2013-022 states a board of township trustees may reimburse a township officer or employee pursuant to Ohio Rev. Code §505.601 for monthly Medicare Parts A, B, and D premium payments made by the officer or employee, so long as the benefits provided by Medicare Parts A, B, and D are consistent with the benefits identified in the township resolution stating that the township has chosen not to procure a health care plan under Ohio Rev. Code §505.60 and the reimbursement does not exceed the uniform monthly or yearly payment amount set by that resolution.
+See Note below.

-Auditors should refer to AOS Bulletin 2009-003 for additional information.
+Auditors should refer to AOS Bulletin 2009-003 and 2015-002 for additional information regarding auditing health care reimbursements.